Ocean County Prescription Drug & Medication Error Lawyers

 If you have suffered injuries due to a medical professional’s negligence leading to a medication error, or if a loved one paid the ultimate price and died, you should pursue a claim for injuries or wrongful death.
 You need to hire an experienced medical malpractice lawyer with the skill, know-how and compassion to fight for compensatory or, in some cases, punitive damages that you and your family so justly deserve.
 Contact Drazin & Warshaw today for a free consultation about your case.

-For more than 65 years, will have worked tirelessly for our clients because we believe each and every person deserves the very best legal representation when they are injured due to the negligence of another person.
-Our firm has been one of the leading personal injury firms in New Jersey for two generations.
+For more than 70 years, will have worked tirelessly for our clients because we believe each and every person deserves the very best legal representation when they are injured due to the negligence of another person.
+Our firm has been one of the leading personal injury firms in New Jersey for three generations.
 Helping clients get the justice they deserve is a family tradition.
 Brothers Dennis, Ronald and Brian Drazin lead our team of experienced lawyers and are recognized throughout the State of New Jersey as passionate advocates with a proven track record.
 We are ready, willing and able to evaluate your case and take on any legitimate battle for seriously injured victims anywhere in NJ.

 Common Drug Mistakes Made in New Jersey